The Rutherford Bench

 One of the reasons why the soil in the Rutherford Bench is perfect for sourcing grapes is that it rests on the gravelly bed of an ancient stream.
 The result is good water retention and excellent drainage, a winning combination.
 The complexity of the soil composition is another reason.
 On the eastern side, for example, the soil is primarily of volcanic origin.
 It is generally considered to be deeper and more fertile than the soil found on the western side.

 All of these factors, but especially the diversity of the soil composition, have combined to earn Rutherford the coveted designation of a Nested American Viticultural Area.
-What this means that the climate and soils have created a place that is idyllic for growing grapes and producing wines.
+What this means is that the climate and soils have created a place that is idyllic for growing grapes and producing wines.

 Of course, the structure and composition of the soil has a substantial impact on the character of the grapes and the flavors of the wine.
 Simply put, different grapes produce different varieties of wine, and different grapes need different types of climactic conditions in order to thrive.
 A few of the top wines that are produced in the Rutherford Nested American Viticultural Area include Cabernet Sauvignon, Merlot, Cabernet Franc, Zinfandel and Sauvignon Blanc.